 Every time, every single time you put that word in your mouth.

-So if you are not reclaiming this word as yours, why would you want to say it?
+And… if you are not reclaiming this word as yours, why would you want to say it?
 Unless you ARE reclaiming it.
-Because,the word never really belonged to black people anyway.
+Because, that word never really belonged to Black people anyway.

-And if you are a black person trying to reclaim it… there are easier battles to fight than trying to separate a word from its history and getting rid of the blood that has been shed with that name as weapon.
-So please whoever you are… take that word out of your mouth.
+And if you are a Black person trying to reclaim it… there are much easier battles to fight than trying to separate a word from its history and getting rid of the blood that has been shed with that name as weapon.
+So please, whoever you are… take that word out of your mouth.